ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_slam.md

 Before completing this tutorial, completing the [Quickstart][quickstart] is highly recommended especially if you are new to ROS and Navigation2.

-In this tutorial we’ll be using SLAM Toolbox.
+In this tutorial we'll be using SLAM Toolbox.
 More information can be found in the [ROSCon talk for SLAM Toolbox](https://vimeo.com/378682207)

 ## Requirements

 You must install Navigation2, Turtlebot3, and SLAM Toolbox.
-If you don’t have them installed, please follow [Quickstart][quickstart].
+If you don't have them installed, please follow [Quickstart][quickstart].

 First, source your ROS 2 installation to set the environment variables: